coalton-lang/coalton/docs/intro-to-coalton.md

 ## Match expressions

-Match expressions can be used to pattern match types
+Match expressions can be used to pattern-match and deconstruct algebraic data types:

 ```lisp
 (coalton-toplevel